boldbi/bold-bi-docs/docs/resource-migration/migrate-dashboards-offline/upload-dashboards.md

 ### Configure the drive data source

-In order to configure the data source for the OAuth drive type, you must first complete the OAuth authentication process on the site.
+To configure the data source for the OAuth drive type, you must first complete the OAuth authentication process on the site.

 To modify the data source configuration, please follow the steps provided below.